NREL/MAGMA/readme.md

 18. Fig.Path
 	+ Location to save each figure.
 19. Cache.Path
-	+ Location to save caches if any chunks have cahce=TRUE.
+	+ Location to save caches if any chunks have cache=TRUE.
 This is not required but if you are running the script several times for the same solution file, certain chunks take a long time to run and this can be beneficial.
 Described below.
 20. Ignore.Zones
  	+ Zones to exclude from plots
 21. Ignore.Regions